 Pay only after you’re hired

-Only pay when you are in a new job making at least $40,000 per year.
+Only pay when you are in a job making above the income threshold.
 If you’re making less, payments pause.

-You’ll make monthly payments of $121 for 24 months while you’re working.
-Payment is capped at $2,900.
-There is no interest and payments won't change.
+You’ll make fixed monthly payments for 24 months while you’re working.
+Payment is capped with no interest.

 How does it work?